ELIXIR-IIB-training/website/_posts/2022-11-22-School_Python_genomics_Basic_module.md

 date_start: 2022-11-22
 date_end: 2022-11-25
 venue: Rome, Italy
 description: With the rapid advancement of next-generation sequencing (NGS) technologies, genomic data has become one of the most widely analyzed biological data.
 A variety of tools are available for different types of analyses; however, genomics research necessarily requires skills to create specific scripts/software to deepen and extend the analysis.
-This training module aims to provide the basics of the Python programming language by applying it to problems assigned in the field of genomics.
+This Basic Module aims to provide learners the basics of the Python programming language, by applying them to assigned problems in the field of genomics.
 No programming experience is required.

 ---
 <table border="0">